Big Rigs: Over the Road Racing: Gameplay

 Big Rigs: Over the Road Racing is a racing video game.
-Although the game's packaging states the objective as racing over US truck routes to be the first to deliver cargo and avoid arrest by the police, the game features no law enforcement.
-The player chooses from four playable semi-trailer trucks ("big rigs") and five truck routes, although selecting the fourth route will cause the game to crash.
+Although the game's packaging states the objective as racing over U.S. truck routes to be the first to deliver cargo and avoid the police, the game features no law enforcement.
+The player chooses from four playable semi-trailer trucks (i.e. "big rigs") and five truck routes, although selecting the fourth route will cause the game to crash.
 Once selected, the player navigates their truck through checkpoints using the arrow keys.
-Driving in reverse allows the truck to accelerate indefinitely, while releasing the associated key will instantly halt it.
+Driving in reverse allows the truck to accelerate indefinitely, while releasing the associated key instantly halts it.

 There is no time limit to complete a race, and the opponent does not move.
 (Note: With a "1.0" patch dated November 2003, the opponent starts driving along the road but stops before the finish line.)
 The player's truck can pass through the opponent and all objects placed on the route due to a lack of collision detection.
 Off-roading bears no traction penalty, hills can be ascended and descended without affecting the truck's speed, and traversal is possible in the void outside the game map.
-Completing a race rewards the player with an image of a trophy bearing the phrase "You're winner!" [sic].
+Completing a race rewards the player with an image of a trophy bearing the phrase "YOU'RE WINNER !" [sic].
 (Note: The text was changed to "You win!" in a later release.)

 Development and release

-The development of Big Rigs: Over the Road Racing was commissioned by Stellar Stone, a company based in Santa Monica, California, and founded in late 2000 that outsourced game development to Eastern European countries like Russia.
+The development of Big Rigs: Over the Road Racing was commissioned by Stellar Stone, a company based in Santa Monica, California, founded in late 2000 that outsourced game development to Eastern European countries such as Russia.
 Sergey Titov, the chief executive officer of TS Group Entertainment, licensed his Eternity game engine to Stellar Stone in exchange for a "large chunk of the company".
 According to him, Big Rigs was developed by a team in Ukraine.
-Although Titov is credited as the producer and co-programmer of the game, he claimed that he had neither much input on the development, nor the possibility to halt the game's release.
-He stated that publisher GameMill Publishing initially sought to release one racing game stock keeping unit but later decided to split it in two—Big Rigs and Midnight Race Club—and shipped Big Rigs in what Titov believed was a pre-alpha state.
+Although Titov is credited as the producer and co-programmer of the game, he claimed to have had neither much input into the development nor the possibility of halting the game's release.
+He stated that publisher GameMill Publishing initially sought to release one racing game stock keeping unit but later decided to split it into two—Big Rigs and Midnight Race Club—and shipped Big Rigs in what Titov believed was a pre-alpha state.
 The game was released on November 20, 2003, for Windows and distributed exclusively through Wal-Mart stores.
-Titov later offered to replace the game with any Activision Value title for buyers sending him their game copy, sales receipt, and registration card, which twenty people did.
+Titov later offered to replace the game with any Activision Value title for buyers who sent him their game copy, sales receipt, and registration card, which twenty people did.